 Policies & FAQs

 Please find our updated policies and FAQ’s below.
-Due to the COVID-19 pandemic, we have updated a number of polices and procedures, relaxed our cancellation policy, and restructured our program.
-While things may look and feel a little different from past summers, we are incredibly excited that you are interested in joining us for Summer 2022 and we cannot wait for the summer to get underway!
-If you have any further questions, please feel free to contact us at firstname.lastname@example.org.
+We are incredibly excited that you are interested in joining us for Summer 2023 and we cannot wait for the summer to get underway!
+If you have any further questions, please feel free to contact us at email@example.com.

 What are the hours of the programs?